Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 🌺 Semana Santa (Holy Week) — March / April

-Semana Santa is Sayulita’s most spirited and widely celebrated week of the year — a vibrant blend of Mexican Spring Break energy and heartfelt religious tradition.
+Semana Santa is Sayulita’s most vibrant and widely celebrated week of the year — a lively blend of Mexican spring break energy and centuries-old religious tradition.
+Visitors gather on the beaches while local families and travelers alike enjoy the town’s festive atmosphere from morning until late evening.

 Couples sway to lively salsa rhythms creating a warm Semana Santa atmosphere filled with music, connection, and festive nighttime energy.